Interstellar to host Micro Wrestling event - Shelby County Reporter

 By SCOTT MIMS / Special to the Reporter

 ALABASTER – The Micro Wrestling Federation will invade Alabaster on Saturday night, Sept.
-25 as Interstellar Interstellar Ginger Beer and Exploration Co. hosts their entire cast of wrestlers under 5 feet tall.
+25 as Interstellar Ginger Beer and Exploration Co. hosts their entire cast of wrestlers under 5 feet tall.

 The event will take place from 8-10 p.m., featuring a variety of match-ups in the “squared circle” and plenty to do while attendees take in all the action.
 There will also be two food trucks on site, The Food Trap LLC and Moe & Moore’s BBQ.